Student policies are described or restated here for clarity and emphasis. The current policy manual

 Harassment Reporting Procedure

 and discreet investigation of all reports of sexual harassment.
 The details of the investigation will be

-teaching assistant are reported to and investigated by the employee’s immediate supervisor, or the Compliance Coordinator or any other senior College official.
+teaching assistant are reported to and investigated by the employee’s immediate supervisor, or the Dean of Academic & Student Affairs or any other senior College official.
 (If any person to whom the report would be directed is involved in or is associated with the alleged conduct, the report must be directed to another senior official who is not involved.)

 - An appropriate and timely response to each complaint will be provided.